Accessibility

 Rogers Stadium does not have designated companion seating.
 The person that requires accessible seating or a third party buying on his/her/their behalf can purchase as many tickets as allowed within the event ticket limit in an accessible seating section to account for all party members.

-Guests with valid tickets for events at Rogers Stadium may visit any Guest Services counter to inquire about an accessibility relocation seat.
+Guests with valid tickets for events at Rogers Stadium may visit any Guest Services Pod to inquire about an accessibility relocation seat.
 Please be advised that such exchanges and relocations are very limited and subject to seat availability.
 Accessible relocations are accommodated on a first-come, first-serve basis with a maximum of (1) accessible ticket and (1) companion ticket.

 We are unable to relocate accessible guests in advance of the event.
 You must be relocated to any available seats by Guest Services as these seats are also sold online to our Accessibility guests and may be occupied.